sherlock-audit/2023-04-hubble-exchange-judging/README.md

 Source: https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/72

 ## Found by
-0xDjango, Delvir0, carrotsmuggler, crimson-rat-reach, dirk\_y, lil.eth, rogue-lion-0619
+0xDjango, Delvir0, carrotsmuggler, dirk\_y, lil.eth, rogue-lion-0619
 ## Summary
 When a user withdraws from the insurance fund, the value of their shares is calculated based on the balance of vUSD in the fund.
 Another user could deliberately frontrun (or frontrun by chance) the withdrawal with a call to `settleBadDebt` to significantly reduce the vUSD returned from the withdrawal with the same number of shares.